TheDataRideAlongs/ProjectDomino/README.md

 * Identifying at-risk behavior groups and viable local behavior change influencers
 * Automating high-precision interventions

+## Data

+We are collecting, analyzing, and sharing data around:

+* COVID Twitter: Who is saying what and when, including around URLs
+* Feeds: Correlations against labeled data such as bots, fact checks, and indicators of digital crime
+* Scores: Bots, misinformation, crime, likely location, and more

+While we cannot publish the raw data due due to compliance restrictions from our data porviders, we are happy to support individual projects, such as for analyzing and predicting real-world compliance of health policies, and identifying bad actors.
+Please jump into the Slack or contact a project leader on LinkedIn and we'll get you going.

 ## The interventions

 We are working with ethics groups to identify safe interventions along the following lines: